jasondavis/undo-redo/README.md

 });
 ```

-See the `demos` directory for example usage.

 License
 -------

 Released under [MIT license](http://choosealicense.com/licenses/mit/).
-You may use this class in both commercial and non-commercial projects provided that full header (minified and developer versions) is included.
+You may use this class in both commercial and non-commercial
+projects provided that full header (minified and developer versions) is included.

 *&copy; 2015-2016 Epistemex*